- Admissions Questions

 Is there an Honor Society at Penn State Fayette?

 Yes, Pi Sigma Phi is the honor society at Fayette.
 Students are invited to join based on their grade point average while a Penn State student.

 Is help available if my child is having difficulty in class?

 Yes.
-The Teaching and Learning Center provides peer and faculty tutoring in most subjects free of charge.
+The Learning Center provides peer and faculty tutoring in most subjects free of charge.
 Hours are flexible and any student can use its services.

 Who teaches classes?

 All of Penn State Fayette’s classes are taught by qualified faculty members.
 Fayette does not use any graduate teaching assistants.

 How big are the classes at Penn State Fayette?